 Good relationships lie at the heart of every successful organization.
 Yet no relationship is more important—or more challenging—to navigate than the one between the board and the CEO.
 In this practical and concise book, Peter and David Weekley draw from their years of experience to equip other board members and organizational leaders to enter into a impactful, life-giving partnership.

-But in Entrepreneurship for Human Flourishing, coauthors Chris Horst and Peter Greer argue that this commonly held view overlooks the real engine of true human flourishing: entrepreneurial businesses, which sustain productive development long after charitable giving dries up.
+In Entrepreneurship for Human Flourishing, Peter and Chris Horst argue that this commonly held view overlooks the real engine of true human flourishing: entrepreneurial businesses, which sustain productive development long after charitable giving dries up.
 Whatever their size or form, businesses play a central role in the fight against poverty.

 Mission Drift provides the tools leaders need to keep their organizations “mission true” or get back on track.
 Supported by research and filled with compelling anecdotes, Mission Drift identifies organizations that exhibit intentional, long-term commitment to Christ in contrast to those that have wandered away from their core beliefs.

 On a trip to Rwanda, Keith (age 8 at the time) had his eyes opened to the stories of entrepreneurs.
 This started a family journey to identify and celebrate the simple power of entrepreneurship all around us.
 Our hope is that this book might help unlock our imagination of the possibility of creating and growing along with practical steps to unleash your young entrepreneur.